awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 1. Create a folder to contain the generated build files \(*<BUILD\_FOLDER>*\)\.

-1. Change directories to your Amazon FreeRTOS download directory \(`<amazon-freertos>`\), and use the following command to generate the build files:
+1. Change directories to your FreeRTOS download directory \(`<freertos>`\), and use the following command to generate the build files:

    ```
    cmake -DVENDOR=infineon -DBOARD=xmc4800_iotkit -DCOMPILER=arm-gcc -S . -B <BUILD_FOLDER> -G "MinGW Makefiles" -DAFR_ENABLE_TESTS=0